-Alongside a range of other support services available on campus, Disability Support Services can form part of your education support network, helping to make your University of Waikato experience as successful and rewarding as possible.
-The section below outlines specific educational assistance accessed through Disability Support Services.
-You can also download the Student With Disability Handbook.
+Alongside a range of other support services available on campus, Accessibility Services can form part of your education support network, helping to make your University of Waikato experience as successful and rewarding as possible.
+The section below outlines specific educational assistance accessed through Accessibility Services.

-If you are not able to take notes in lectures due to a disability, alternatives such as taped lectures and copies of overheads can be arranged.
+If you are not able to take notes in lectures due to an impairment, alternatives such as recorded lectures and copies of overheads can be arranged.
 Some lecturers provide notes on Course Reserve at the library or online for you to read on computer via Moodle (University's online learning system for accessing paper information, resources and online discussion forums), while others are recorded and available as video or podcast.
 However, some are only made available by agreement with the particular Faculty or School.

 If you are unable to access notes in any of these ways a note-taker may be able to take notes for you.
-Disability Support Services employ and train staff (usually students experienced in your particular subject area) to take notes.
+Accessibility Services employ and train staff (usually students experienced in your particular subject area) to take notes.
 You are required to attend the lecture in order to receive copies of notes.
-Eligibility for note-taking services requires specific documentation so make sure you contact Disability Support staff as soon as possible and at least two weeks prior to the start of each semester.
+Eligibility for note-taking services requires specific documentation so make sure you contact Accessibility Services staff as soon as possible and at least two weeks prior to the start of each semester.

 New Zealand sign language interpreters

-If you are Deaf and require a New Zealand Sign Language (NZSL) interpreter, please contact Disability Support staff well before the start of the semester so arrangements can be made to book external NZSL interpreters.
+If you are Deaf and require a New Zealand Sign Language (NZSL) interpreter, please contact Accessibility Services staff well before the start of the semester so arrangements can be made to book external NZSL interpreters.

 Resource material in alternative formats

-Students with a range of disabilities may require print material in alternative formats.
+Students with a range of impairments may require printed material in alternative formats.
 This includes large print, different coloured paper, Braille, audio or electronic format.
 Many Students directly purchase electronic textbooks where available.
-Students who need alternative format library books or textbooks will need to organise this with Disability Support Services well in advance of the course starting, as it can take considerable time for textbooks to be transcribed.
+Students who need alternative format library books or textbooks will need to organise this with Accessibility Services well in advance of the course starting, as it can take considerable time for textbooks to be transcribed.

 Course related audiobooks from the University of Auckland can be issued on interloan through the University of Waikato Library's Interloan Service.
 Requests should be made at the Library Information Desk and must be course-related.

 Scanners, OCR and screen reading software are available for scanning print information and reading it on a computer as required.
-These are located in the Disability Computer space on Level 3 of the Student Centre and the Access Room located in the Student Services Building on Hamilton Campus.
-Tauranga students should contact Disability Support staff to discuss access on Tauranga Campus.
+These are located in the Accessibility Computer space on Level 3 of the Student Centre and the Access Room located in the Student Services Building on Hamilton Campus.
+Tauranga students should contact Accessibility Services staff to discuss access on Tauranga Campus.